 It’s almost like the RDA and 3x RDA switched the results.

-On the picture below you can see graph with each group and the proportions of weight loss.
+In the picture below, you can see a graph with each group and the proportions of weight loss.

-To wrap it up, now you should know why do you need more proteins when cutting.
+To wrap it up, now you should know why you need more proteins when cutting.

 The sufficient provision of dietary protein increases skeletal muscle protein synthesis and chances to preserve lean body mass while doing a calorie deficit.